nesanter/recipes/md/cobbler-biscuit.md

  5. Add ½ cup milk.
 Mix.
 Add vinegar.
  6. Add remaining milk and mix until sticky.
  7. Transfer and flour to baking sheet.
- 7. Bake about 16 minutes until browned.
+ 7. Bake for 20 minutes and then in increments until browned.